Growing Up Is The Most Stressful Thing In The World, Right? Try Being A Woman

 But under the guise of freedom she is held fast to these grounds and pays a daily price for the acceptance of her sex as being the weaker.
 The fragile.
 The delicate.
-The fair.Share
+The fair.Share this quote

 They tell her that her monthly cycles will start soon.
 She will be a woman.
 Her body will follow the moon as the tides do.
 This is what makes the moon more than just the midnight sun, but also a friend.
 A midwife and sister.
 She brings blood, water and life.
 Watching the garden now, Meera longs to ask if this means that the sun takes life, but she learned long ago that ladies do not speak unless spoken to.
 It was something she found difficult as a child.
 She’s rather good at it now.